 Even if you’ve purchased a hutch with treated wood, it will need redoing every few years as it does wear off.
 This preserve will protect the wood and stop it the damp and prevent the wood from rotting.
 Before retreating the wood, make sure it is safe to use around pets.
 Firstly, brush off any dirt on the outside of the hutch with a stiff brush, and then lightly sand the outside.
 It can now be treated with wood treatment.
 I would also recommend removing your guinea pigs from their hutch whilst you do this and do not put them back in the hutch for a few hours as the fumes can affect them.

-Taking these steps will help keep your guinea pigs warmer over winter if you are unable to bring them inside.
+Now you know how to keep guinea pigs warm in Winter.
+Taking these steps will help keep your guinea pigs warm in cold weather if you are unable to bring them inside.
 Remember, guinea pigs do not hibernate, so if your guinea pig becomes lethargic and goes off of its food, it needs to see your vet as soon as possible.